 Our programs use the arts as a catalyst for conversation and community engagement to address some of the more difficult issues facing children today.
-We deliver short, medium and long-term programs in health and community centres, schools, and libraries in Melbourne and across Victoria.
+We deliver short, medium and long-term programs in health and community centres, schools, and libraries across Victoria.

 Our programs are creative

 Developed by Kids Thrive founders and leading Australian artists Dr Andrea Lemon and Andrea Rieniets, our programs provide an accessible cultural experience that connects with the whole person, speaking to the heart, and respecting the child’s capacity to lead their community to positive change.